Blog

 Wood lines, margins, and the path to the lawn

-Families drift toward fire pits and swing sets a few steps from tall grass and leaf litter in the same May week they notice silver strips by the drive.
+Families drift toward fire pits and swing sets a few steps from tall grass and leaf litter in the same May week they notice pale wedges by the drive.
 We are not writing medical advice here.
 We are naming the ordinary edge where property maintenance already helps owners keep sight lines and tidy margins before intensity arrives.
 For the ordered sequence before the next guest block, use May guest week turf, irrigation, and tick zone prep.

 Push loose brush back from paths, move wood stacks away from daily play routes, and keep the play lawn on schedule instead of only the front stripe visible from the lane.
 Mid-May pacing when calendars stack again lives in May mid month tick buffer and lawn mow rhythm.